UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/README.md

 [here](https://github.com/UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/blob/main/src/eda_bee.md "Exploratory data analysis report").

 ### 1.4 Methodology
-As observed in EDA, the median is a suitable estimator given the data is right skewed.
-To answer the inferential question posted above, we plan to do a hypothesis test for independence of a difference in medians of bee counts by site type using permutation.
-This is an inferential question.
-Several ways of testing will be evaluated further to determine the best course of action:
+As observed in EDA, the the data is right skewed.
+To answer the inferential question posted above, we plan to do a hypothesis test for independence of a difference in medians of bee counts by site type using Poisson regression analysis.
+Since the response variable, count of bees, is discreet, Poisson is a more suitable regression test.

-**One vs rest**
-Example:
-* Agriculture median vs median of (semi-natural and natural)
-* Natural median vs median of (semi-natural and agricultural)
-* Semi-natural remnant median vs median of (natural and agricultural)

-**Two groups**
-Since "semi-natural remnant" is not clearly defined, it could be included together with seminatural into one combine natural/semi-natural group.
-Example:
-* Agriculture median vs natural/semi-natural group

 **One vs all**
 Example: